Silicon Wafer Substrate

 Q: Is silicon wafer substrate conductive?

-Q: Why silicon is an ideal substrate material?
+Q: Why is silicon an ideal substrate material?

 Why Choose Us